Fish and Wildlife Service, Interior.

 Summary of Factor C

-Although imported nonnative psittacines were identified as a high threat to the yellow-billed parrot, in part, due to concerns for the introduction of highly pathogenic strains of avian influenza, we have no information that the yellow-billed parrot has been impacted by this disease at a level which may affect the status of the species as a whole and to the extent that it is considered a threat to the species.
+Although imported nonnative psittacines were identified as a high threat to the yellow-billed parrot, in part, due to concerns for the introduction of highly pathogenic Start Printed Page 62748strains of avian influenza, we have no information that the yellow-billed parrot has been impacted by this disease at a level which may affect the status of the species as a whole and to the extent that it is considered a threat to the species.
 Furthermore, we believe that the ban on importation on nonnative parrot species, although still currently temporary, and the prohibition on the importation of caged birds from Trinidad and Tobago and South America, play a vital role in preventing the spread of this disease.
 Therefore, we find that disease is not a threat to this species throughout its range now or in the foreseeable future.

 There is direct evidence of boas preying on yellow-billed parrot nestlings.
 Edge habitat provides an optimal habitat for the yellow boa.
 As primary forests diminish and edge habitat increases, predation by boas on parrots may also increase.
 We do not have any information on actual predation by red-tailed hawks on the yellow-billed parrot.
 However, if mining occurs in Cockpit Country, habitat may be altered to conditions suitable for the hawk and increase the risk of predation.
 Based on the direct evidence of predation by boas and the continuing threat of deforestation and conversion of primary forests to edge habitat, and the associated increased risk of predation, we find that predation is a threat to the yellow-billed parrot throughout its range now and in the foreseeable future.